Conservation laws in classical Poisson field theories: Lie-Poisson gauge theory

-To construct a gauge theory, one may consider $f(x)$ and $g(x)$ as gauge parameters, which are functions that live on the Poisson manifold $({\cal M},\Theta)$.
-However, there is a clear problem in the construction of such a theory: the violation of the Leibniz rule
+To construct a gauge theory, one may consider $f(x)$ and $g(x)$ as gauge parameters, which are functions defined on the Poisson manifold $({\cal M},\Theta)$.
+However, there is a clear problem in the construction of a Lie-algebraic NC theory, the violation of the Leibniz rule

 The Poisson electrodynamics approach leads with it by define a deformed gauge transformation, which we will call {\it Poisson gauge transformation} \cite{Kupriyanov:2021aet}

 being $A_{\mu}(x)$ the components of the gauge field, with the requirement that it closes the {\it Poisson gauge algebra}